Sunday, April 7, 2013

 07.04.13.
 Quake strewn cosmetics, red zone, abandoned, Bus Exchange shop, Colombo St

-Colombo St / Cashel St, The Crossing: Cashel St E was a vast demolition site, with views across demolition sites to High St & Hereford St. A couple of ghosts haunted the demolition site.
-Westpac, Holiday Inn & Hotel Grand Chancellor were gone, demolished.
-A tangle of steel rebars lay on rubble.
+Colombo St / Cashel St, The Crossing: Along Cashel St, eastwards I saw a vast demolition-site, with views across demolition-sites to High St & Hereford St. Some ruins had still not been demolished on that vast site.
+Westpac, Holiday Inn, Hotel Grand Chancellor high-rises were gone, demolished.
+I saw a tangle of steel-rebars strewn on rubble.

-I looked through Starbucks ghost, dusty windows.
-Furniture was abandoned in the 22.02.11 Killer Quake, over 2 years before.
-Dust lay thick on furniture by the fireplace, ceiling panels hung loose.
+I looked through ruined Starbucks' dusty windows.
+I saw Starbucks' jumbled furniture which was abandoned in the 22 February 2011 Quake over two years before.
+I saw thick dust on the furniture by the fireplace.
+Ceiling panels hung loose above the lot.

 07.04.13.
 Abandoned, red zone shops, incl Pagoda Court Restaurant, The Crossing, Colombo St / Cashel St. 2018-19.
 Pagoda Court would be demolished for Kathmandu new build